danielsauter/rapid-android-development/chapter-10-using-sqlite-databases.md

  <table> <row> <col>
 [`KetaiSQLite`][2]
  <col>
- Ketai class for working with SQLite databases&—it can be used to create a KetaiSQLite database or to load an existing database.
+ Ketai class for working with SQLite databases—it can be used to create a KetaiSQLite database or to load an existing database.
  </row> <row> <col>
 `execute()`
  <col>